geoschem/GCClassic/docs/source/getting-started/compilers.rst

 :ref:`req-soft-compilers-gnu`.
 But when we interface GEOS-Chem into external models (such as `CESM
 <https://wiki.seas.harvard.edu/geos-chem/index.php/GEOS-Chem_in_CESM>`_);
-we must ensure that GEOS-Chem is compatible with the compilers that are used to build the parent model.
+all compilers used by the parent model can successfully parse GEOS-Chem source code.